philjhere/AzureHereMap/5_CleanUp/README.md

 # Workshop Cleanup

-This module provides instructions for cleaning up the resources created during the preceding modules.
+This module provides instructions for cleaning up of the resources created during the workshop.

 ### 1. Resource Group Cleanup Instructions